 Bowel prep with polyethylene glycol is safe and effective, but it can cause side effects.
 Some of those are:

-You may take extra laxatives in the days leading up to your prep.
-This should help resolve your constipation before your bowel prep day.
+You may take extra laxatives in the days leading to your prep.
+This should help resolve your constipation prior to entering the bowel prep day.

 Contact your physician as you’ll likely need additional bowel prep instructions.